Opening Krylov space to access all-time dynamics via dynamical symmetries

-The third row of Figure \ref{fig:main} shows the eigenvectors of \eqref{eq:open_chain} in the Krylov basis.
-A dynamical symmetry can be expressed as $A_u=\sum_n \varphi_{u,n} O_n$ where $\varphi_{u,n}$ is the coefficient of $A_u$ in the Krylov basis.
+In the Krylov basis, a dynamical symmetry can be expressed as $A_u=\sum_n \varphi_{u,n} O_n$.
 Note that if $O_0$ is $k$-local, then $O_n$ is at most $n+k$-local.
 Therefore in this representation, we can quickly visualize how local the extracted dynamical symmetries are.
-In the XXZ model (fig. \ref{fig:main} (e)), we find that only the real-valued dynamical symmetry (blue line) is local.
-In the chaotic model (fig. \ref{fig:main} (f)), all the modes are extremely non-local.
+In the XXZ model (fig. \ref{fig:main} (c), we find that only the real-valued dynamical symmetry is local.
+In the chaotic model (fig. \ref{fig:main} (d)), all the modes are extremely non-local.
 This is of crucial importance when measuring local observables: even if the models may have long-time oscillating modes, these do not impact local measurements if they are non-local.

 Although one can find the dynamical symmetries, it is still numerically hard to quench from a thermal state because of the estimate of $e^{-\beta O_0(t)}$ requires computing the exponential of a sum of non-commuting operators.
 Using a Pauli string representation for the operators, is however rather simple to quench from stabilizer states.
-An example of such a quench is shown in figure~\eqref{fig:quench}, where we time evolve $Q_1=\sum_i s_i^++s_i^-$ and $Q_3=\sum_i s_i^+s_{i+1}^+s_{i+2}^+ + s_i^-s_{i+1}^-s_{i+2}^-$ in the XXZ chain, starting from the state $\ket{\psi_0}=2^{N/2}\left(\ket{0}+\ket{1}\right)^{\otimes N}$ \cite{Medenjak2020}.
-Note that in practice, we cannot time evolve pure states in the Pauli string representation because pure states are low-rank operators, and low-rank operators require an exponential number of strings to be encoded \cite{loizeau2023}.
-Instead, we observe that for this particular initial state, $\bra{\psi(t)}O\ket{\psi(t}=\tr\left(O(t)\left(\sigma_x+\id \right)^{\otimes N}\right)$.
-This allows us to time evolve $O$ in the Heisenberg picture using the Krylov decomposition then compute its expectation value in the quench by accumulating the coefficients of $O$ related to the Pauli strings that contain only $\sigma_x$ and $\id$.
+An example of such a quench is shown in figure~\eqref{fig:quench}, where we time evolve $Q_1=\sum_i s_i^++s_i^-$ and $Q_5$ the 3rd order 5-local expansion of the dynamical symmetry in the XXZ chain, starting from the state $\ket{\psi_0}=2^{-N/2}\left(\ket{0}+\ket{1}\right)^{\otimes N}$ \cite{Medenjak2020}.
+Pure states cannot be efficiently represented in the Pauli string basis \cite{loizeau2023}, however it is straightforward to compute the expectation value $\bra{\psi_0}O(t)\ket{\psi_0}$ after time-evolving $O$ in Krylov space.
+Note that quenches from a similar state have also been very recently studied in Krylov space in ref \cite{shirokov2025} for the transverse Ising model.